 - Toiletries: Religious and community organizations often collect items for shelters.

 - Shredded paper: Got documents that need shredding?
 You can get a shredder — or label a box “Shred us!” and periodically bag’n’bring the pile to Staples or other copy/ship stores that partner with shredding companies.
 Typically, you pay by the pound.
-(See Is Shredded paper Recyclable? and How to Recycle Shredded Paper).
+(See How to Recycle Shredded Paper).

 - Corks: The “green” table at our town’s farmers’ market collects these, as do some Whole Food stores.

-- Foam packing peanuts: Many shipping stores — like The UPS Store — accept (and reuse) packing peanuts.
+- Foam packing peanuts: Some of The UPS Store locations (and other shipping stores) accept (and reuse) packing peanuts.
 Review the Earth 911 packing peanuts recycling guide for more information.